 College staff conduct a range of quality curriculum and co-curricular programs across both campuses.

-The College has a tradition of student participation in the Performing Arts (including Music, Drama and the Rock Eisteddfod).
+The College has a tradition of student participation in the Performing Arts, including Music, Drama and the Rock Eisteddfod.
 The annual Talented Students Concert is a highlight each year and showcases student performances across all year levels.
-In 2002 the College joined the highly successful South Gippsland Music Program and currently has around 120 students involved in the program.
+The College stages a musical production every second year, giving students not only the opportunity to perform on stage, but also learn about all aspects of a theatre production from sound and lighting through to hair and make-up.
+The College is also a member of the highly successful South Gippsland Schools Music Program, with 120 students currently learning an instrument and playing in one of the four school bands.

-Wonthaggi Secondary College regularly enjoys sporting success at local, state and national levels, particularly in volleyball, swimming and surfing.
+Wonthaggi Secondary College regularly enjoys sporting success at local, state and national levels, particularly in athletics, swimming, volleyball, surfing, netball, basketball, cricket and football.

 Participation in Human Powered Vehicle events is also an established part of the College’s co-curricular program.
 An annual Human Powered Vehicle Grand Prix is a major feature of the school (and also the community) calendar.